hyyking/wswwiki/src/config/config.md

 ## Executing config files

-You can create standalone configuration files in your [basewsw](../beginner/faq.md#where-do-i-find-my-config--demos--screenshots--etc) directory that can then be executed at your will in the console.
+You can create standalone configuration files in your [basewsw](../beginner/faq.md#where-do-i-find-my-config--demos--screenshots--etc) directory that can then be executed at your will in the console using the `exec` command.